magland/ephemeri-pubsub/README.md

 **Step 2: Set system public/private keys**

-Obtain a public/private key pair using the test-ephemeri-pubsub app.

-In the Heroku web console, open the Settings for your project and add two configuration variables: SYSTEM_PUBLIC_KEY and SYSTEM_PRIVATE_KEY.
+In the Heroku web console, open the Settings for your project and add the API_KEY config variable to a random string of your choosing.
+Make a note of the random string.

 **Step 3: Clone and set up this repo**